Faux16/crml/wiki/Reference/Schemas/Control-Relationships.md

 ## What a control relationships pack is

-A control relationships pack is a portable set of **directed control-to-control mapping edges** with quantitative overlap metadata.
+A control relationships pack is a portable set of **grouped control-to-control mappings** (1 to n) with quantitative overlap metadata.

 It is intended to support workflows like:

 - a scenario references control id `A` (threat-centric),
 - a portfolio implements control id `B` (implementation-centric),
-- the pack provides an edge describing how `B` relates to `A` (e.g. overlap or equivalence), so engines/tools can reason about mitigation.
+- the pack provides a mapping describing how each implemented `B` relates to `A` (e.g. overlap or equivalence), so engines/tools can reason about mitigation.

 ---